 We feel that safeguarding is everyone's business and we encourage staff, visitors, volunteers and governors to avail themselves of the school's approach and actively support the school in ensuring that the children are safe.
 A copy of our policy is available through this website and a hard copy can be found in the entrance to the school.
 Please feel free to come and have a look through it.

 The Designated Safeguarding Lead is Mrs Angela Huthart

-The Deputy Designated Safeguarding Lead is Mrs Carol Kennell
+The Deputy Designated Safeguarding Lead is Miss Lois Clarke

-Mrs Ravey (CFSW) also has Designated Safeguarding Lead training
+Mrs Ravey (CFSW), Miss J Thirkell and Mrs J Chell (Oct '19) also have Designated Safeguarding Lead training

 If you have a safeguarding concern you should contact one of the staff named above.
 Alternatively, if you have a concern about a child outside of school hours you could contact Derbyshire's Safeguarding Team, referred to as 'Starting Point' on 01629 533190

 Schools also have a duty to report concerns they may have regarding the potential for a child or young person to be at risk of developing radical or extremist views.
 As such the school has adopted a policy which outlines its duty in relation to PREVENT - a link can be found below.

 The children participate in assemblies and workshops delivered by the NSPCC.
 These opportunities highlight the importance of personal safety and the risks associated with on line bullying.
 These lessons are supported and extended through our PSHE curriculum so that children know how to deal with peer pressure and the risks associated with substance misuse.
 We work closely with DCC to deliver a programme of Sex and Relationships Education, emphasising the importance of happy and healthy relationships.